All Episodes

 When you don't have it that day, you walk away.

-And then Kornheiser said, This will go down as the most embarrassing moment of Obama's presidency.
+And then Kornheiser said, this will go down as the most embarrassing moment of Obama's presidency.

-I'm it's little things, folks.
+It's little things, folks.

 Don't doubt me.